NeX-Gen UVC Detection

 It is important to note that deciphering UV-C LED intensity over non-germicidal UV intensity combined in LED arrays requires an added UV test accessory when arrayed with unwanted UV-A or UV-B LEDs.
 This requires a QuantaDose™ high UV transmittance acrylic Fresnel lens in combination with Step 2.

 1) Step 1 letters instantly stop glowing when not exposed to direct UV-C light.

-2) The letters UV-C are only visible when directly exposed to UV-C light between 222nm – 280 nm.
+2) UV-C letters are only visible when directly exposed to UV-C light between 222nm – 280 nm.
 No Glowing Letters = No UVC wavelengths!

-3) The color green UV-C letters can be affected by additive colors used for LED tracking or even unwanted UV-A or UV-B mixed with low power UV-C.
+3) The green UV-C letters can be affected by additive colors used for LED tracking or even unwanted UV-A or UV-B mixed with low-power UV-C.

-4) Always protect eyes and skin from exposure to all forms of human-made UV light sources.
+4) Always protect eyes and skin from exposure to all human-made UV light sources.